flow-project/flow/docs/source/examples.rst

 The figure-eight is a closed-ring version of an intersection.
 The goal is to maximize the system-wide velocity for fourteen vehicles, which necessitates spacing the vehicles so that they don't run into conflicts at the merging points.
-The scenario is fully observed: all vehicles speeds and positions are visible to the controller.
+The network is fully observed: all vehicles speeds and positions are visible to the controller.
-This scenario is also a benchmark, and has been extensively tested at three penetration rates: 1 AV 13 humans, 7 AVs 7 humans, 14 AVs.
+This network is also a benchmark, and has been extensively tested at three penetration rates: 1 AV 13 humans, 7 AVs 7 humans, 14 AVs.

-The scenario, pictured below,
+The network, pictured below,
 is relatively light-weight and can be trained the quickest.
 It can serve both as a test that the training process is working correctly and as a study of the difficulty of controlling many vehicles simultaneously.